NuayHL/ODTask/README.md

 The darknet53 was built using torch, but it needs to be further test.
 The next step is building the YOLOv3

 Finnally the project is starting to moving...
+### 20th Mar.
+The darknet53 works well.
+Today's work is to combine the backbone and the detector.